Yan1015/High-frequency-Pairs-trading/README.md

 Then I sorted the pairs by ADF-test value from smallest to largest and selected the top 10 pairs which have smallest test value
 #### Trading rules
 I set the initial capital is $10000, and set Open position is in [1, 1.5, 2, 2.5, 3], Close position is in [-0.2, -0.1, 0, 0.1, 0.2] and Stoploss is in [2, 3, 4, 5, 6].
 Here the number is the multiple of standard deviation of residual.

 Do the iteration in training period to find the optimal 3 parameters which got maximum P&L. Then the parameters are what we used in test period.

+#### Out-of-Sample test
+I used the optimal parameters we got above to test the performance in test data.